-COURSE DESCRIPTION: College Calculus III (UW-Oshkosh 273 MAT Calculus III) covers the following topics: vectors in three-dimensional space, vector functions, differential equations, partial derivatives, multiple integrals with applications, and vector calculus.
+COURSE DESCRIPTION: College Calculus III (UW-Whitewater-PIE program) covers the following topics: vectors in three-dimensional space, vector functions, differential equations, partial derivatives, multiple integrals with applications, and vector calculus.
 Multiple representations of concepts will be emphasized - graphical, numerical, analytical, and descriptive.
 The topics will be covered with the same depth and rigor as expected in a third-semester college-level calculus course.
-Juniors and seniors have the option to take the course and earn four college credits through the UW-Oshkosh CAPP program at a cost of approximately \$400.
-CAPP registrations also require a GPA minimum and/or ACT score and a score of a 4 or 5 on the AP Calculus BC test.
+Juniors and seniors have the option to take the course and earn four college credits through the UW-Oshkosh CAPP program at a cost of approximately \$420.
+CAPP registrations also require a GPA minimum and/or ACT score.